bayinfosys/bayinfosys.github.io/01-docker-deep-dive/01-docker-deep-dive.md

 It is important to understand that a container is run by the `docker` process **in** the host operating system, and that the above methods attempt to isolate whatever is in the container -- and the effect of whatever is in the container -- from the host machine.

-This gives the appearence of a virtual machine, but is far more efficient.
+This gives the appearance of a virtual machine, but is far more efficient.
 Meaning we have many, many more containers on a given system, and create and destroy the containers more rapidly.

 ## Escaping